About the Fund

 Funding does NOT come from tax revenues.

-The funding comes directly from contributions made by large Canadian telecommunications service providers whose total annual Canadian revenues amount to at least $10 million.
+The funding comes directly from contributions made by large Canadian telecommunications service providers whose total annual Canadian revenues are $10 million or greater.

 What kinds of projects are funded?

-Funding is provided to three types of projects:
+Funding is provided to four types of projects:

 Project Type New or upgraded… Potential Benefits to Canadians Transport Project … broadband Internet transport network capacity to one or more interconnection points

 - Provides higher capacity in terms of speeds, better quality of service, and greater data allowances for underserved communities

 - Results in better broadband Internet access service and better service packages with higher speeds and data allowances

 Access Project … fixed broadband Internet access network infrastructure to connect communities to an interconnection point on the transport network

 - Facilitates economic benefits such as the development of inventions and new goods, different services, and innovative processes and business models

 - Increases economic competitiveness

 Mobile Wireless Project … mobile wireless network to communities and/or along major transportation roads

 - Positive impacts on Canada’s public safety such as emergency calling and first responder connectivity, especially in communities and on highways that do not currently have access to mobile wireless services